chenyangzhu/cz2641-applied-causality/journal.md

+# Feb 24, 2022
+The synthetic control method makes me think of the possibility of using BERT as confounders to control for the past, and to estimate the synthetic control to estimate for the next possible future.

+I'm also seeing few articles in the NLP + synthetic control literatures.
+People talked about synthetic data, instead of the synthetic control methods.

+I have an idea of using synthetic control method to study company valuation trajectory.
+Imagine we have $N$ companies, and $D$ types of event (such as changing strategy, changing direction, or switching to a new CEO).
+What would that cause the company's stock price, or later rounds of ventures.
+I think this would be a meaningful work.

+I also noticed this work by Professor Guzman at Columbia Business Schoo, _Measuring Founding Strategy_, where they basically used TF-IDF as a similarity metric to measure the distance between company's founding strategy.
+They then called this the differentiation score, which is highly indicative of the startup's future funding.

+They also have another paper about whether companies shifting to new strategies would change the later-round foundings.

 # Feb 19, 2022
 Potential Project Direction.
 - Confounding: 10-K Form of NASDAQ listed companies.
 Confounding will be trained with a large embedding so that we can do matching.